 Las Vegas is one of the most diverse United States cities.
 Yet immigrants are under assault.
-The Trump administration demonizes foreigners though most non-citizens obey the law and pose no threat.
+Some political figures in our country demonize foreigners though most non-citizens obey the law and pose no threat.
 Compounding this are confusing and outdated regulations.
 They make immigrating to the U.S. seem impossible.

 For specific immigration issues, visit our Nevada immigration library of practice areas A to Z. Also see our sample case results.